automationai/nhreport/README.md

 ![ini](ini.png)

 ### Step 4: (Optional) Create an address file to test with the format as below.
-In his example we call it ip_list
+In this example we call it ip_port_list
 You can ignore this step if you don't need to use -f argument to scan all the addresses all at once

 ![source](source.png)